Gallbladder Removal Surgery

 Gallbladder removal surgery, or cholecystectomy, is a common procedure to remove the gallbladder.
 The gallbladder is a small organ located in the upper right part of the abdomen that stores bile, a fluid produced by the liver to aid in digesting fatty foods.

-Gallbladder Removal Surgery Preparations
+Preparations For Gallbladder Removal

-They should discontinue any medications not prescribed by their doctor, particularly avoiding blood thinners to reduce the risk of bleeding and facilitate quicker recovery.
+They should discontinue any medications not prescribed by their doctor, particularly avoiding blood thinners to reduce the risk of bleeding and to facilitate quicker recovery.

-Two Types of Gallbladder Removal Surgery
+Types Of Gallbladder Removal Surgery

 Laparoscopic Cholecystectomy